marcelovicentegc/george/README.md

 ## ⬆️ Development directions

 1. Clone this project: `git clone https://github.com/marcelovicentegc/george`
-2. Install its dependencies: `yarn`
+2. Install its dependencies: `npm i`
 3. If you already have `redis` and `sqlite` installed on your machine, jump to the next step, otherwise, install both before continuing
 4. Make sure `redis` is up and running before starting this project (e.g. `sudo service redis-server start`)
 5. You're good to go.
-Run: `yarn start`
+Run: `npm start`

 ## Production directions